Australian Contemporary Puppetry Residency

 The Australian Contemporary Puppetry Residency was established and run by Terrapin from 2017 – 2019, with the objective of supporting the development of new contemporary puppetry projects in Australia.
-It is open to Australian individual artists and independent organisations and ensembles working in theatre, dance, live art or contemporary performance.
+This annual residency is open to Australian individual artists and independent organisations and ensembles working in theatre, dance, live art or contemporary performance.
 As its central aim is art-form development, proposed projects can be for any audience, in any context.
 No specific presentation or production outcome is expected from the residency.
 Terrapin has a broad definition of puppetry and welcomes applicants to define the work’s relationship to puppetry as they wish.